Chaos, coherence and turbulence: Introduction

 There are excellent textbooks dealing with what is known about turbulence \cite{bat53,tenn,hinze,les97,pope:00}.
 They will not be reproduced here, and the reader is encouraged to consult them for the fundamentals of the field.

 The dynamics of turbulence can be roughly divided into three ranges.
 Energy enters the fluctuations from a large-scale reservoir, typically shear or a density gradient.
 The incoming energy cannot be dissipated at these scales, which become intense and distribute their energy to larger or smaller scales.
 This distribution mechanism, often described as a cascade, characterizes the second range of scales, and may have several subranges.
 The third range is where energy dissipates or, in out-of-equilibrium or very inhomogeneous situations, accumulates or spreads.
 These are typically the smallest scales in the flow although, in cases in which the cascade is reversed, dissipation at large scales is also required.
 Although cascades are the most characteristic feature of turbulence, this paper deals mainly with the energy input range, which is non-universal and therefore full of open questions.
-As mentioned above, and although we will see that turbulence research has a long history, the result may look like a set of open questions, rather than as a collection of answers.
-But open questions still abound in turbulence, and the author hopes that enough readers agree with him that trying to predict the future is more fun (and more dangerous) than recalling the past.
+We do this by reviewing in \S\ref{sec:FSF} and \S\ref{sec:orr} the large-scale dynamics of free-shear and wall-bounded flows, respectively, both of which draw their energy from the shear although, as we will see, in different ways.
+We will find that the energy-input structures are coherent in the sense that they are relatively independent of the rest of the flow, including of the cascade.
+The latter and the incoherent part of turbulence are relegated to \S\ref{sec:incoherent} and, as a consequence, the paper may look like a set of open questions, rather than as a collection of answers.
+But, in spite of its long history, open questions abound in turbulence, and the author hopes that enough readers agree with him that trying to predict the future is more fun (although more risky) than recalling the past.